 The whole point of a motorcycle GPS tracker is locating a stolen bike fast enough for police to recover it.
 Accuracy under imperfect conditions separates a useful tracker from a vaguely reassuring gadget.

 Monimoto uses CellLocate technology alongside GPS and GLONASS satellites.
-When satellite signal is weak — inside buildings, parking garages, metal containers — CellLocate triangulates position using cell towers.
-In real-world reports, Monimoto consistently pinpoints within 6 feet.
+When satellite signal is weak — inside buildings, parking garages, metal containers — CellLocate triangulates position using cell towers, which is the scenario motorcycle theft recovery often has to handle.

 For more on how GPS accuracy compares to Bluetooth-based tracking, see our GPS vs Bluetooth tracker comparison.